-^{}Based on Propositions 4 and 5 of the National Board for the Certification of Teachers
+Based on Propositions 4 and 5 of the National Board for the Certification of Teachers

-Application Procedure with deadlines
+Application Procedure with Deadlines

-Students wishing to make application to a School of Education graduate program at Georgia Southwestern State University must submit a complete admissions packet.
-Incomplete application packets will not be reviewed for admissions.
-The complete admissions packet is comprised of the following:
+Students wishing to make application to a School of Education graduate program at Georgia Southwestern State University must submit a complete admissions packet to the Office of Graduate Admissions.
+Incomplete application packets will not be reviewed for admission.
+The complete admission packet is comprised of the following: